Abhishekkumar2021/code-to-snippet/README.md

 Now the extension will automatically save the snippet to the workspace folder and copy the snippet to the clipboard.

+### 1.1.1

+Fixed a bug where the extension is not able to save the snippet to the workspace folder.

 ## Usage

 1. Select the code you want to convert into a snippet.